Royal Quiet de Luxe (1950s)

 1950 - 1957

-Royal Typewriter Company, Inc.
+Royal Typewriter Co., Inc.

-Hartford, Connecticut, US
+Hartford, CT, US

 In 1950 Royal introduced a redesigned Quiet de Luxe model (QDL) for the second time in just five years after WWII.
 The first version, patented in 1945, was developed by industrial designer Henry Dreyfuss (1904 - 1972) and was part of Royal's Gray Magic line.
 The second version, the one on this page, expanded on that Dreyfuss model but with modernity inspired softer, rounder corners meant to rejuvenate Royal's stalwart portable typewriter.

 Classic 1950s Americana, that's what these typewriters have come to represent.
 Ads often included stylish modern women, dependable dads, sock-hop teens and studious students happily plucking away on their QDLs.
 Today these images seem to pull at a particular thread of our nostalgia, which has in turn has propelled these typewriters, especially the brightly colored examples, to icon status.

 Royal began producing these in 1950 in a gray matte finish at first.
 It is also worth mentioning that Royal produced models such as the Aristocrat, Arrow, Companion and Speed King with a similar body style but with various mechanical options.
 These other models were alternatives for the budget conscious consumer as long as that consumer was willing to sacrifice a feature or two features that would have been standard on the top-tier QDLs.